If you’re new to

 While the earning rates on this card aren’t super stellar, the transfer bonus effectively makes it a 1.25 mile per dollar spent card on all purchases if you always transfer in increments of 20,000 points which is pretty great for spending that doesn’t otherwise fall into a category bonus.

-An easy way to boost your Chase Ultimate Rewards point earning is through spending on the Chase Freedom® Card.
-The Chase Freedom® Card is a great no annual fee card that can help you rack up a few thousand extra points per year pretty easily.
+An easy way to boost your Chase Ultimate Rewards point earning is through spending on the Chase Freedom®.
+The Chase Freedom® is a great no annual fee card that can help you rack up a few thousand extra points per year pretty easily.

-The Discover IT card operates in basically the same way as the Chase Freedom® Card, but instead of earning Ultimate Rewards, you’ll be earning 5% cash back on quarterly rotating categories.
+The Discover it® Cash Back operates in basically the same way as the Chase Freedom®, but instead of earning Ultimate Rewards, you’ll be earning 5% cash back on quarterly rotating categories.
 If you feel like you are already earning plenty of miles, this is a great way to earn a little bit of extra cash to spend on vacation instead.

 If you always fly with your wife or husband and travel mostly domestically and to the Caribbean, the Southwest cards might be a great option–and make sure you do it in a way that you earn the Southwest Companion Pass while you’re at it!